Flight Facilities

-Flight Facilities is an Australian electronic producer duo that also performs as Hugo & Jimmy.
+Flight Facilities is an Australian electronic music production duo that also performs as Hugo & Jimmy.
 In 2009, they began mixing songs by other artists before crafting their own original material.
 The duo consists of Hugo Gruzman and James Lyell.
 Their debut album Down to Earth was released in October 2014 and features prominent names in the industry such as Kylie Minogue, Emma Louise, Reggie Watts, Bishop Nehru, Christine Hoberg, Owl Eyes, and Stee Downes.

 History

 2009–2020: Down to Earth and Live with the Melbourne Symphony Orchestra

 Flight Facilities are a duo consisting of Hugo Gruzman and James Lyell, which first began mixing various songs by other artists in 2009 in Sydney.
 They have reworked Bag Raiders, Toecutter and Sneaky Sound System.
 Their first original song, "Crave You", written by and featuring Giselle Rosselli, received considerable airtime in Australia on the alternative music radio station Triple J in 2010.
 It was co-written by Gruzman, Lyell and Rosselli after the duo contacted the musician/producer to provide an original track for a compilation album by their label Bang Gang.
 In July 2010 Flight Facilities commenced their first tour, Maiden Voyage.
 They played at various Australian nightclubs: Elsewhere in the Gold Coast, Empire in Brisbane, Limbo in Adelaide, and Adult Disco in Sydney before going to Japan to play at Onzieme in Osaka, and Le Baron in Tokyo.
 "Crave You" was listed at No. 19 in the Triple J Hottest 100, 2010, and was featured as the soundtrack to Myer's 2010 Spring Racing Carnival television commercial campaign.

 In 2011, "Foreign Language" was nominated for a J-Award for its music video, and appeared as number 72 in the Triple J Hottest 100, 2011.
 In February that year while performing as Hugo & Jimmy in Jakarta, Indonesia, the duo claimed to be from Trinidad and Tobago.
 They have jokingly told journalists the same thing and that they are Calvin Harris.

 In 2012, "Clair de Lune" appeared as number 17 in the Triple J Hottest 100, 2012.
 In April 2012, they were broadcast on Triple J with four one-hour-long mixes, each featuring a decade spanning from 1972 to 2012.